SPS Research Resources

 To contact the SPS IRB committee with questions or concerns call (202) 884-9620, or email SPS@TrinityDC.edu with SPS IRB in the subject line.

-Training the Responsibilities for Human Rights and Ethics for Researchers
+Training in the Responsibilities for Human Rights and Ethics for Researchers

 To best understand the researcher and the institution’s responsibility the SPS IRB committee recommends that all researchers undergo the free IRB training (HHS OHPR compliant) offered by the National Institute of Health (NIH).
 This training requires the creation of a secure login and is free of charge.
 This training is offered online and also in a PDF format (requires in Internet connection for some sections).
 This training is also offered in Spanish.